|Success is when you complete the objective|

 If this isn't your first attempt at dieting, and especially if you're a yo-yo dieter, the experience you have on Atkins Induction, as well as the later phases of the diet, might not be as spectacular as Dr. Atkins experience was, or even mine in 1975, because your body will already have a certain degree of survival knowledge that will kick in as soon as you go into a calorie deficit.

-In these cases, weight loss can be slow -- excruciatingly slow -- and water fluctuations can easily mask fat loss, which is exactly what happened to me in 2007.
+In these cases, weight loss can be slow -- excruciatingly slow -- even on Atkins Induction.
+Water fluctuations can easily mask fat loss, which is exactly what happened to me in 2007.
 So you need to keep this in mind:

 Past dieting history makes a difference in how quickly you can shed the pounds on Atkins Induction, and beyond.

 And it doesn't matter what type of diet you used in the past.
 All diets set up a famine situation in the body, which the body has to adapt to.
-The body will remember those adaptions.
+The body will remember those prior adaptions and use them to oppose what you're doing right now.

 Weight Management is Harder than Weight Loss